 - Nonsteroidal anti-inflammatory drugs (NSAIDs), like Aleve, Indocin, and Motrin

 - Corticosteroids, like prednisone and Solu-Medrol

 If a severe infection or heart impairment (cardiac tamponade) exists, the extra fluid must be drained immediately.
 Drainage is done in two ways:

 Pericardiocentesis: A doctor inserts a needle through the chest into the pericardial effusion.
 A catheter is put into the fluid, and it’s suctioned out.

 Pericardiectomy or pericardial window: A surgeon makes an incision in the chest, reaches in, and cuts away part of the pericardium.
 This drains the pericardial effusion and usually prevents it from coming back.
-The procedure requires general anesthesia and is riskier than pericardiocentesis.
+The procedure requires general anesthesia.

 Pericardial effusions that are 3 months old or older are called chronic.
 Often, no cause is known.
 They’re sometimes monitored without treatment.
 If there are symptoms or your heart is being harmed, drainage is usually done.